 LOS ANGELES — U.S. Air Force efforts to improve space systems acquisition are showing clear dividends in terms of enhanced operations and cost savings, according to Air Force Space and Missile Systems Center Commander Lt.
 Gen. Ellen Pawlikowski.
 Listing several recent successful launches, Pawlikowski says the Air Force is readying for missions in the coming weeks including a fourth GPS IIF set for May 15, as well as the fifth Wideband Global Satcom (WGS) satellite in “the next two ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "SMC Chief Touts Progress With USAF Space Acquisition Reform".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "SMC Chief Touts Progress With USAF Space Acquisition Reform".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.